d2l-ai/d2l-en/chapter_recurrent-neural-networks/lang-model.md

 * $n$-grams provide a convenient model for dealing with long sequences by truncating the dependence.
 * Long sequences suffer from the problem that they occur very rarely or never.
 * Zipf's law governs the word distribution for both unigrams and n-grams.
-* There's a lot of structure but not enough frequency to deal with infrequent word combinations efficiently via smoothing.
+* There is a lot of structure but not enough frequency to deal with infrequent word combinations efficiently via smoothing.
 * The main choices for sequence partitioning are whether we pick consecutive or random sequences.
 * Given the overall document length, it is usually acceptable to be slightly wasteful with the documents and discard half-empty minibatches.